 What countries does the U.S. have Free Trade Agreements with?

-The United States currently holds 14 Free Trade Agreements with 20 countries.
-They are:
+The United States currently holds 14 Free Trade Agreements with 20 countries:

 DR-CAFTA: Dominican Republic-Central America Free Trade Agreement

 Countries: Dominican Republic, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua